The Shady Past Of ‘Teen Mom 2’ Star Jenelle Evans’ Baby Daddy David Eason Revealed!

 Teen Mom 2 star Jenelle Evans isn’t the greatest at making choices, especially when it comes to men.
 Evans has never dated a “good guy,” but the red flags are everywhere when it comes to her new husband and baby daddy, David Eason.
 And, he just may be the worst one yet.

 Amid the latest scandal surrounding Evans and Eason, The Hollywood Gossip recently dove into Eason’s past, and it seems that Eason equals bad news.
-The couple has been together for two years and share daughter Ensley, but what he has done during their relationship – and before they got together – is quite shocking.
+The couple has been together for two years and shares daughter Ensley, but what he has done during their relationship – and before they got together – is quite shocking.

 For Evans, it may be difficult to attract the greatest guys, considering she has dozens of mug shots and has done heroin on national television, and it turns out, Eason has a shady past of his own.
 Before he started dating Jenelle Evans, Eason’s pregnant girlfriend accused him of assaulting her and then strangling her after the baby was born.
 Prosecutors have also charged him with various crimes, including larceny and breaking and entering.